yanghu819/feature_gpt/readme.md

-# Making language model generation continuous by evolving in feature space.
+# generate in continuous or in parallel

 ## Core idea: Predict how features change between states